giellalt/lang-smj/adjectives-affixes-fst-src.md

  LEXICON BÁJNUK  ! hardcoded denominal derivations go here, attr same as pred, no comp in this lexicon

- LEXICON SJERVAK  ! hardcoded denominal derivations go here, attr -gis, attr same as pred is, err/orth taged. no comp in this lexicon
+ LEXICON SJERVAK  ! hardcoded denominal derivations go here, attr -gis, attr same as pred is err/orth taged. no comp in this lexicon

  LEXICON DIBME  ! even and contracted